 This is what I have learnt that will help you master the recipe from the 1st time and every following time:

-- Ensure you pat the chicken wings dry to start (helps rub stick)
+- Use paper towel to ensure you pat the chicken wings dry to start (helps rub stick)

 - Using a zip lock bag and massaging the dry rub onto the wings ensures they each get well coated on both sides